SeisSol/SeisSol/Documentation/build-dependencies.rst

   make install
   cd ..

+Make sure to use the MPI compiler wrappers here.
+For the Intel compilers, you may use ``CC=mpiicx CXX=mpiicpx`` instead.

+HDF5 is used for both mesh input (the PUML format, default in SeisSol) and high-order mesh output, as well as for checkpointing.

 Installing Eigen
 """"""""""""""""

-Next, we look at Eigen which conveniently uses CMake as a build system for itself.
-Eigen is used in SeisSol for setting up matrices and other numerical computations, and optionally, also as code generator for matrix chain products.
-Once again, if you do not have Eigen installed, you may do so manually as follows:
+Uf you do not have Eigen installed, you may do so manually as follows:

 .. code-block:: bash